 - 2.1.
 The Policy is specifically designed to provide guidance to the staff and volunteers (including Trustees and Counsellors) of Intercom Trust and it applies to everyone. - 2.2.
 This policy sets out the key principles that all staff and volunteers should comply with safeguarding adult's risk of harm or abuse.
 It is a shared responsibility with the need for effective joint working between agencies and professionals that have different roles and expertise. - 2.3.
-Everyone at Intercom has a responsibility for safeguarding and promoting the welfare and safety of vulnerable adults in contact with our services. - 2.4.
-Intercom Trust acknowledges that adults have a right to take risks where they have the capacity to make an informed decision.
-The organisation also acknowledges that it is every adult's right to live free from abuse
+Everyone at Intercom has a responsibility for safeguarding and promoting the welfare and safety of adults at risk who are in contact with our services. - 2.4.
+Intercom Trust acknowledges that adults have a right to take risks and make unwise decisions in accordance with the Mental Capacity Act 2005.
+The organisation also acknowledges that it is every adult's right to live free from abuse.